CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 Boids are artificial agents that simulate the behavior of flocking animals.
 Introduced by Craig Reynolds in 1986, each boid follows three simple rules:
-Cohesion - boids move towards the perceived center of mass of their neighbors Separation - boids avoid getting to close to their neighbors Alignment - boids generally try to move with the same direction and speed as their neighbors
+Cohesion - boids move towards the perceived center of mass of their neighbors Separation - boids avoid getting to close to their neighbors Alignment - boids generally try to move with the same direction and speed as their neighbors.

 ## Implementation